Pastoral Theology in Practice

 - To form in students a sound foundation of theological and biblical inquiry in their professional doctoral program's specialized track that they are able to integrate into the life of Christian ministry.

-- During the year of Pastor as Person, students are asked to reflect on the biblical model of shepherd as leader.
+- During the year of Deepening the Call, students are asked to reflect on the biblical model of shepherd as leader.

-- During the year of Pastor as Counselor, students will explore principles of pastoral counseling, including the biblical-theological basis for counseling.
+- During the year of Caring for the Flock, students will explore principles of pastoral counseling, including the biblical-theological basis for counseling.

-- Students will learn to appreciate the benefits of sound exegetical practice in interpreting various genres of Scripture during the year of Pastor as Preacher.
+- Students will learn to appreciate the benefits of sound exegetical practice in interpreting various genres of Scripture during the year of Proclaiming the Word.

 - To provide students with the skill sets and understandings in a specialized area of ministry to such an extent that they can impact their congregation or community more powerfully for God.